 - Rent a Car – But Don’t Crash!

 If you want to get the most out of Ireland, I’d highly recommend making a road trip out of it.
-In that case, car rental is your friend, and there are plenty of services to choose from: Hertz, Alamo, Dan Dooley, Irish Car Rentals, and more.
-If you’re not comfortable driving with a stick shift, make sure the car you rent has automatic transmission.
+In that case, car rental is your friend, and there are plenty of services to choose from Hertz, Alamo, Dan Dooley, Irish Car Rentals, and more.
+If you’re not comfortable driving with a stick shift, make sure the car you rent has an automatic transmission.
 Don’t forget to keep on the right side of the road, or else you’re heading for trouble!